For more information on becoming a sponsor contact

 It’s a chance to finally wear that wedding dress, prom dress, bridesmaid dress, or any old thing that’s been taking up residence in your closet, and also a unique opportunity to support a great cause with a bunch of great women.

 Every year, The Moth Ball® by CityScope® benefits a different nonprofit in Hamilton County that has a positive impact on the lives of women in our community.
-The 2020 beneficiary is Family Promise of Greater Chattanooga.
+The 2022 beneficiary is the Austin Hatcher Foundation for Pediatric Cancer.

 7:00 pm-9:00 pm

 $75 General Admission Ticket + additional $15 Donation (just because)

 Women love a good excuse to dress up, especially when it’s for a good cause.
 The Moth Ball® by CityScope®, a ladies-only fundraiser, is a chance for women to dust off that wedding, prom, bridesmaid dress or anything old in their closet for an evening full of food, fun, fabulous music and tons of fashions from the past.